- Tactile Model of Island and Pier 33

 Please be advised that most of the roadways and walking routes throughout the island contain extreme slopes.
 There is an accessible ramp leading into the New Industries Building.
 The area in front of the Morgue Building contains heaving concrete and severe changes in level.
 The route leading to the Check Station is very steep and there is an 8" step to get into the building.
 The route leading from the Cell House to the Recreation Yard contains approximately 45 stair steps.

 The Cell House Audio Tour is available in American Sign Language.
 Please indicate to a Cell House staff member that you need the American Sign Language version of the tour and they will provide you with a hand held device.
 The Cell House tour is also available in written format if preferred.

 Assistive Listening Devices may be used on all Ranger Led tours; but remember, you will need to request a device at the Pier 33 ticket booth.

 Please remember to return your Assistive Listening Devices to the ticket booth at Pier 33.
-For more information about Alcatraz, click here.
+For more info about Alcatraz, click here.

 Click on the links below to see what others have to say:

 The National Park Service is striving to make your experience as accessible as possible.
 Please feel free to submit comments and suggestions via email by clicking here or by calling 415-561-4700.
 Individuals who are deaf, hard-of-hearing, deaf/blind or have speech disabilities may utilize the following Federal Relay Service numbers:

 - (877) 877-6280 VCO